raleighlittles/CanEdge_OBD_tool_scripts/transmit_block.md

 Go to the section of your config.json file that starts with "transmit", and replace the contents of that array with the code below.

+Remember that the '55555...' block is the "don't care" value for CanEdge.

 This will probe your vehicle's ECU every 60 seconds to see which PIDs it responds to.

 ```